BITSS-OPA/opa-deworming/code/05_final_opa.md

  This OPA project contains three components, following the OPA principles laid out in the aforementioned paper:

-  1. One single output that best represents the factual information requiered by policy makers to inform their position regarding a policy of mass deworming.
+  1. One single output that best represents the factual information required by policy makers to inform their position regarding a policy of mass deworming.
 This output is presented in Figure  \@ref(fig:main-pe-print), and described in the [results section](#policy-estimate) of this report.
 The connection between each component of the analysis and the final output can be explored interactively in [this web app](https://fhoces.shinyapps.io/shiny_app_test/).

   2. This detailed report that describes how to obtain the policy estimate and describes each component of the analysis.

   3. [A repository](https://github.org/bitss/opa-deworming) that contains all the materials needed to reproduce the analysis with minimal effort (report and interactive app).

-The goal of this report is to provide a complete description of the analysis behind the results presented to inform a policy discussion on deworming interventions.
+This report provides a complete description of the analysis behind the results presented to inform a policy discussion on deworming interventions.
 It describes how to reproduce the analysis in its entirety, and includes all the methodological choices involved.
 In order to document all the steps without overwhelming the reader, the report is displayed in a layered fashion.
 The first layer consists of a narrative description of the analysis.
-The second layer contains equations that show how each piece of the analysis was carried out.
+The second layer, that appear after clicking in the [SANDRA PLEASE INSERT A SHORT SCREENSHOT OF THE "show all details" BUTTON] contains equations that show how each piece of the analysis was carried out.
 And the third and final layer displays the code used to operationalize each equation.
 All this information is contained in this document using dynamic documentation [@xie2015dynamic], so interested readers can access the source file of the report and reproduce the entire document in their own computing environments.